zdu-strong/transparent-republic/republic-alliance/README.md

 For every two years of service, soldiers receive two years of rest.
 During the rest period, they receive rest pay, which is equal to half of their training pay.<br/>

+The republic alliance does not provide retirement benefits to military personnel, all benefits are settled immediately.<br/>
+Upon each rotation and discharge, military personnel undergo a physical examination, and the republic alliance covers the cost of medical treatment for any illnesses.<br/>
+Military personnel have a one-time casualty compensation contract.<br/>